Sygil-Dev/whoosh-reloaded/docs/source/stemming.rst

     >>> [token.text for token in stemmer(stream)]
     [u"fundament", u"willow"]

-The :func:`whoosh-reloaded.analysis.StemmingAnalyzer` is a pre-packaged analyzer that combines a tokenizer, lower-case filter, optional stop filter, and stem filter::
+The :func:` whoosh_reloaded.analysis.StemmingAnalyzer` is a pre-packaged analyzer that combines a tokenizer, lower-case filter, optional stop filter, and stem filter::

     from whoosh_reloaded import fields